smartcontractkit/documentation/docs/vrf/v2/direct-funding/examples/get-a-random-number.md

 1. Return to Remix and view your deployed contract functions in the **Deployed Contracts** list.

 1. Click the `requestRandomWords()` function to send the request for random values to Chainlink VRF.
-MetaMask opens and asks you to confirm the transaction.
+MetaMask opens and asks you to confirm the transaction. **Note** Remix IDE doesn't set the right gas limit.
+For this example to work, set a gas limit of _400,000_ as explained [here](https://metamask.zendesk.com/hc/en-us/articles/360022895972).
 After you approve the transaction, Chainlink VRF processes your request.
 Chainlink VRF fulfills the request and returns the random values to your contract in a callback to the `fulfillRandomWords()` function.
 At this point, a new key `requestId` is added to the mapping `s_requests`.

    Depending on current testnet conditions, it might take a few minutes for the callback to return the requested random values to your contract.

 1. To fetch the request ID of your request, call `lastRequestId()`.

 1. After the oracle returns the random values to your contract, the mapping `s_requests` is updated.
 The received random values are stored in `s_requests[_requestId].randomWords`.